Henrik Rödl: Professional career

-International career
+National team career

 Rödl also played for many years for the German national basketball team.
 Rödl played on the team that competed at the 1992 Summer Olympics and led the German team to the European Basketball Championship in 1993.
 He also played on the team that won the bronze medal at the 2002 FIBA World Championship.
 Rödl also played for the German team in the 1995, 1997 and 1999 European championship tournaments.
 He won a total of 178 caps for the German men's national team.

 Coaching career

 Rödl started his coaching career in the youth ranks of ALBA Berlin, before being named ALBA head coach in January 2005.
 He was released in June 2007, but stayed on with the club serving as director of the youth program and coach of the development squad.
 In 2010, he became head coach of TBB Trier.
 He left his job there 2015.

 Already in May 2014, Rödl had been named head coach of the German A2 men's national team.
 In 2015, he coached the team to a silver medal at the World University Games.
 In January 2016, Rödl signed a deal as full-time coach of the German Basketball Federation, continuing as head coach of the A2 squad and serving as assistant to Chris Fleming with the men's national team.
 Rödl took over the head coaching job on 18 September 2017.

 On 14 December 2021, he has signed with Türk Telekom of the Basketball Super League.

-In October 2022, Rödl signed as the head coach of Al ittihad Alexandria in Egypt.
+In October 2022, Rödl signed as the head coach of Al Ittihad Alexandria in Egypt, a position he held until June 2023.
+In January 2024, he became the head coach of Egypt national team, with his contract extended until the conclusion of the 2024 FIBA Olympic qualifications, where Egypt failed to qualify to the major tournament as they finished last in their group.

+On July 21, 2025, Rödl was hired as the head coach of the Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).